Wooden Flooring Installation Cost

 - ✖ May not be considered especially interesting

-Random Floor Pattern Cost
+Random Floor Pattern

 As the name suggests, this pattern involves mixing things up.
 While the width of the blocks for each row can differ, the pattern itself is ultimately consistent.
-It is the size of the boards that vary.
+It is the size of the boards that varies.

 This can give the impression of a large room.
 Random pattern floorboards can create a diagonal or straight pattern simultaneously.
 Ideally, this is best achieved by fitting it parallel with the longest wall in the room.